 Welcome to PLANETNAUTIQUE!
 We're glad you're here.
-In order to view pictures in most forums, or participate in our discussions, you must register for a free account.
+In order to participate in our discussions, you must register for a free account.
 With over 20,000 registered members already, we would love to have you as a member too!
 Click the Sign Up link in the upper right corner to proceed.
 Registration is quick and easy, and we keep any information you give us completely confidential.

 I dont know how easy it is to adjust.
 I know when I bought mine, my dealer said it was a royal pita to install the pylon (he had to install one - always orders boats from factory with it since).
 I would get it checked.